Hoyasumii/avengers-endgame/README.md

 NEBULA: The tool of a thief.

-[Nebula uses the tool to open the door that leads to The Orb A
+[Nebula uses the tool to open the door that leads to The Orb A.